Luis-E-Dev/salesforce-contact-manager/README.md

 - Managing component state and data flow
 - Creating responsive layouts with SLDS
 - Best practices for error handling and user feedback
+- How valuable are test classes to make sure code works as expected

 ## 🔜 Future Enhancements